-Vivian Johnson: Jersey Shore Nightclub Queen
+Vivian Johnson: Shore Nightclub Queen

 She was the fashionable female contingent of the borough’s most famous political family.
 Vivian Johnson, born in Monmouth Beach in 1901, was a trend-setter and accomplished nightclub owner.
 Way ahead of her time.